Arduino-CI/arduino_ci/README.md

 ## Quick Start

+Create a project in (or copy your project to) the Projects directory.

 For a bare-bones example that you can copy from, see [SampleProjects/DoSomething](SampleProjects/DoSomething).

 The complete set of C++ unit tests for the `arduino_ci` library itself are in the [SampleProjects/TestSomething](SampleProjects/TestSomething) project.
 The [test files](SampleProjects/TestSomething/test/) are named after the type of feature being tested.